rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 only has relevance in the Alatyrʹ dialect type (Nadʹkin 1968; Feoktistow 1990: XXXVIXXXVIII; Ermuškin 2004).

 Second person singular
-Although some treatises of the Erzya language make reference to an %n% constituent preceding the final %T of the singular possessor/controller index slots of the paradigm other than the nominative singular, this is not a characteristic of the modern literary language (cf. Paasonen 1953).
-The %ONT allomorph of the literary %OT marker is characteristic of the Alatyrʹ dialect type, and there it is manifest in all but the nominative singular slot of the 2SG possessive paradigm, where the n%less form %OT is used.
-In addition to the %OT form used in all slots of the paradigm for 2SG possessor/controller indexing, special %Ot́ genitive and %Ot́en dative forms are forwarded in most modern grammars for use with kin terms (see table 4.31).
+Although some treatises of the Erzya language make reference to an -n- constituent preceding the final -T of the singular possessor/controller index slots of the paradigm other than the nominative singular, this is not a characteristic of the modern literary language (cf. Paasonen 1953).
+The -ONT allomorph of the literary -OT marker is characteristic of the Alatyrʹ dialect type, and there it is manifest in all but the nominative singular slot of the 2SG possessive paradigm, where the n-less form -OT is used.
+In addition to the -OT form used in all slots of the paradigm for 2SG possessor/controller indexing, special -Ot́ genitive and -Ot́en dative forms are forwarded in most modern grammars for use with kin terms (see table 4.31).
 (For a more in-depth treatment of kin terms, see also section 4.4.
 PARADIGM DEFECTIVITY IN ERZYA POSSESSOR INDEXING.)
 Table 4.31